AstrotalkUK

 By Gurbir Dated: May 20, 2008 Leave a Comment

 You can’t think of Darwin without Wallace, Laurel without Hardy.
-In UK astronomy there is no more an enduring and familiar partnership than Henbest and Couper.
+In UK astronomy, there is no more enduring and familiar partnership than Henbest and Couper.
 Nigel and Heather have been writing, broadcasting, supporting and publicising astronomy for decades.

-Their most recent project is a series of daily radio programs for BBC Radio4 called Cosmic Quest and an associated book History of Astronomy which together chart the story of how human societies through history and around the globe have attempted to understand the universe and their place within it.
+Their most recent project is a series of daily radio programs for BBC Radio 4 called Cosmic Quest, and an associated book, History of Astronomy, which together chart the story of how human societies, throughout history and around the globe, have attempted to understand the universe and their place within it.

 Nigel Henbest – Science Writer from gurbir on Vimeo.